-Join Jon Michael Roberts for an in-depth discussion in this video What you should know before watching this course, part of Up and Running with Civil 3D.
+Join Jon Michael Roberts for an in-depth discussion in this video What you should know before watching this course, part of Learning Civil 3D.

 Civil 3D is considered an add on to Autodesk's AutoCAD program.
 As such, a good familiarity with AutoCAD is a must for working with Civil 3D.
 If you're not a strong AutoCAD user, I would suggest the course AutoCAD Essential Training here at lynda.com.
 Now what's not covered in this course.
 Civil 3D is a very powerful and efficient way to do your engineering designs and plans once it is properly set up.